TURKPA

 The TURKPA in full, the Parliamentary Assembly of Turkic States, is an international organization comprising some of the Turkic countries.
 It was founded on 21 November 2008 in Istanbul.
 The General Secretariat is in Baku, Azerbaijan.
 The member countries are Azerbaijan, Kazakhstan, Kyrgyzstan and Turkey.
-Since June 2014, Hungary is an observer.
+Hungary and Northern Cyprus are observers.

 History

-The Parliamentary Assembly of Turkic States (TURKPA) was established on November 21, 2008, according to the Agreement signed by the Heads of parliaments of the Republic of Azerbaijan, Republic of Kazakhstan, Kyrgyz Republic, and the Republic of Türkiye in the «Dolmabakhche Saray» located in Istanbul, Turkey.
+The Parliamentary Assembly of Turkic States (TURKPA) was established on November 21, 2008, according to the Agreement signed by the heads of parliaments of the Republic of Azerbaijan, Republic of Kazakhstan, Kyrgyz Republic, and the Republic of Turkey in the «Dolmabakhche Saray» located in Istanbul, Turkey.
 On September 29, 2009, the first plenary session of the Parliamentary Assembly of Turkic States (TURKPA) was conducted in the capital of the Republic of Azerbaijan Baku city.
 The TURKPA Regulations, Articles of Secretariat and Baku Declaration, and Statement regarding the permanent accommodation of the Secretariat in Baku city were adopted at the plenary session.
 The TURKPA Chairmanship annually hands over from one country to another by means of rotation in the English alphabetical order.
 The TURKPA Secretariat is the authority located in the capital of the Republic of Azerbaijan Baku city and has the status of international organization.